The Death of Major Peirson, 6 January 1781: Painting

 Although Peirson was killed in the early stages of the battle, the painting shows Peirson (at the centre of the painting under the large Union Flag, supported by other officers) being shot down leading the final charge, giving him a more heroic role and fate.
 To the left, his black servant Pompey avenges his master by shooting the sniper.
 It is believed that the depictions of the officers supporting the stricken Peirson are true portraits; the black servant of auctioneer James Christie was the model for Pompey, although it is unclear whether a black servant played a role (there is no suggestion in contemporaneous sources).
 Copley modeled the civilians fleeing to the right on his wife, family nurse and children.

 Peirson became a national hero, and the painting drew crowds when it was first exhibited at 28 Haymarket in May 1784, with admission charged at 1 shilling.

-The Tate Gallery purchased the painting in 1864.
+Boydell had owned The Death of Major Peirson until his death in 1804; during a 1805 sale of Boydell's collection, Copley reacquired the painting.
+Subsequently it passed to Copley's son Lord Lyndhurst; from Lord Lyndhurst's collection, The Death of Major Peirson was purchased into the National Gallery, London, in 1864.
+In 1954, the painting was transferred to the Tate Gallery, where it remains now.

 Between 1989 and 2010, a copy appeared on the 10 Jersey pound note, and before that on the 1 pound note.